 What Is Discharge?

 The last thing a court grants a debtor is a discharge.
 This allows the debtor to stop paying for all debts except for the ones that are not exempted.
 Please note that the court may refuse to grant a discharge in cases where the debtor tries to cheat creditors, refuses to obey a court order or provides false information.
+Contact an attorney for help with your discharge.

 The Discharge Order is very important to debtors.
 This order stops creditors from trying to collect debts that have been considered discharged.
+If you need some help with this process, contact a lawyer.